r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 When R package rjags is built with Rtools43 and linked against the JAGS library from the official JAGS 4.3.0 distribution, it does not work.
-The linking of the R package library is successful, but building of the package indices fail, unfortunately without any detailed error message.
+The linking of the R package library is successful, but building of the package indices fails, unfortunately without any detailed error message.
 The problem is that building of package indices already involves loading the rjags package and running it, and that crashes because of C runtime mismatch, the JAGS library built for MSVCRT ends up calling UCRT free function on an